ErikOSorensen/inverse_riaa/README.md

 with isolated (stereo) BNCs in and out.
 There is an option to add 20 dB of attenuation for testing MC phono preamps.

-First build with the front panel from jlcpcb had some issues:

-1. The switch and the BNC connectors should have been more forward on the board, accounting for the plastic bezel.
-As it is now, the nuts on the BNC connectors (the only thing holding the filter board to the front panel) can't be tightened too much, or the front panel will bend.
-2. The mounting holes were off by a bit and quite tight.
-I drilled them out to make the front panel sit flat, not pretty.
-3. The grounding of the case needs a bit more work; since the box is anodized there is not good contact throughout.

 For this first build I have used Susumu 0.5% resistors and Murata 1% capacitors.